atl97853/computer-science-self-learning/06_software_construction_6031/03_testing/03_testing.md

 <br>The *purpose* of validation is to uncover problems in a program and thereby increase your confidence in the program's correctness.
 (Correctness: *one that does exactly what its designers and users intend it to do – no more and no less.* )

 <br>Validation includes:
-- Formal reasoning about a program: usually called verfication, it constructs a formal proof that a program is correct.
+- **Formal reasoning** about a program: usually called verfication, it constructs a formal proof that a program is correct.
-- Code review, it will be discussed in the next reading class.
+- **Code review**, it will be discussed in the next reading class.
-- Testing: running the program on carefully selected inputs and checking the results.
+- **Testing**: running the program on carefully selected inputs and checking the results.

 <br>Even with the best validation, it's very hard to achieve perfect quality in software.
 <br>Here are some typical residual defect rates (bugs left over after the software has shipped) per kloc (one thousand lines of source code):